Timeshare Exit Options

 A mortgage is a contractual obligation between you and your lending partner, which may supersede the rights of the timeshare developer.
 No third party can relieve you of these obligations without the lender’s approval.
 Factors like how much you owe, the balance and terms of your mortgage , etc., will determine your eligibility to exit.
 Contact your lending partner and timeshare resort company for options.

 Through education – knowing how to recognize and protect yourself against potential fraud is key.
-Sadly, there are deceptive and fraudulent companies who target timeshare owners; this is especially true in the resale market.
+Sadly, there are deceptive and fraudulent companies who target timeshare owners with phony timeshare exit solutions; this is especially true in the resale market.
 These companies use fraudulent and deceptive actions in an attempt to deceive timeshare owners for their own financial gain.
 Here are a few red flags of resale scams:

 • If someone contacts you and says they have an “interested buyer” for your timeshare, that’s the first red flag.
 Proceed with caution!